nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ## Glossary

 * *glossary item* - Definition
+* **Mainstream OS:** Windows, Linux, Unix, OS-X

 ###### [Back to table of contents](#table-of-contents)

 ## Appendix: Instructions for manual testing

+Given below are instructions to test the app manually.

 {Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}

 ### Launch and Shutdown

+1. Initial Launch
+   * Download the jar file and copy into an empty folder.

+### Make a Recipe

+1. Prerequisites: List all possible recipes using the `recipes list` command.
+Recipe of index `1`  is in the list.
+<br/><br/>
+2. Test Case: `make 1`
+Expected: All ingredients needed to make the recipe is removed from the ingredients list.
+User is informed of each ingredient that is removed.
+<br/><br/>
+3. Test Case: `make 0`
+Expected: Error message is shown and no changes are made to the ingredients list.
+<br/><br/>
+4. Other incorrect delete commands to try: `delete`, `delete abc`, `delete x`, `...` (where x is a large integer) <br>
+Expected: Similar to previous.
+<br/><br/>

 ### Saving Data
+1. Dealing with corrupted data file
+   * To simulate a corrupted data file, ...(to be completed) <br>
+   Expected: MealCompanion to throw error message notifying users of corrupted data file.
+2.

 ###### [Back to the top](#developer-guide)